jezhiggins/callbacks-promises-async/README.md

 tail-recursion explains why `checkPaths` begins with a check to see if we've reached the end of the paths array.

-In this kind of callback style programming, tail recursion is an extremely common way to loop over arrays and other data structures.
+In this kind of callback-style programming, tail recursion is an extremely common way to loop over arrays and other data structures.
 It is, perhaps predictably, a functional programming technique and almost ubiquitous in Lisp-like languages.
 (We could divert at this point into a sidebar discussion about whether JavaScript is Lisp-like, but